Bob Ong: Pseudonym

 There have been occasional confusions between Bob Ong and Chinese-Filipino author Charlson Ong.
 However, Bob Ong himself refutes this in his account in Stainless Longganisa, saying his surname is not "Ong" and neither is he even Filipino-Chinese.
 The family name was instead derived from wordplay on the name of his website.
 In a 2016 interview published in Philippine Star when asked why he chose his pseudonym, Bob Ong explained it as a "concept of not embracing celebrity which is foreign to most people", and was never intended to be "mysterious".

 The poet Paolo Manalo has also been put forward as Ong, but he has denied this.

 Political views

 Bob Ong endorsed former Vice President of the Philippines Leni Robredo in the 2022 elections.

 Reception

 Six of the books he has published have surpassed a quarter of a million copies.
-One anonymous reviewer from Rock Czar notes when his book Macarthur was released, (translated from vernacular Filipino):
+One anonymous reviewer from Rock Czar notes when his book Macarthur was released, (translated from Filipino):

 "Filipinos really patronize Bob Ong's works because, while most of his books may have an element of comedy in them, this is presented in a manner that replicates Filipino culture and traditions.
 This is likely the reason why his first book - and those that followed it, can be considered true Pinoy classics."